Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 - Maintain relationships

-- Manage symptoms with healthy coping mechanisms
+- Manage symptoms with healthy coping strategies

 Can anyone get PTSD?